-Why 1-2 hours visit duration is ideal for solo trip: Enough time to see the greenhouse, alpine garden, museum and stroll key zones without rushing.
+Why 1-2 hours visit duration is ideal for solo trip: Solo travelers can cover the main gardens, greenhouse, and museum at a relaxed pace.

 Bianca S